czonios/task-gopher/README.md

 idea here is that we're going to build a task management CLI with [Cobra][cobra] that has Lip Gloss styles *and* can be viewed using our kanban board.

+## Requirements
+- Go: the Go language, use `go version` command to check if it is installed.
+This has been tested on `go1.21.4`
+- If you want to have a task-gopher server that you can access from other devices, then I suggest using [ZeroTier][zerotier], which allows you to add devices to a virtual network so you can view them as if they are on your local network, as long as they are connected to the internet.
+I prefer it because it is simple, open source, and free for personal use.

 ## Setup

 ##### Clone repository